DOI-USGS/snakemake-introduction/issues/issue_1.md

         "1_fetch/sb_get.py"
 ```
 Like with any Python file, be sure to pay attention to indentation!
-Since the script is a `.py`, Snakemake knows to use `python` to run it.
+Since the script has the extension `.py`, Snakemake knows to use `python` to run it.
 Unless we specify otherwise, the version of Python that's used to run the script will be the version that's called when you type `python` into the command line.
 So, when you want to run the pipeline, be sure that you're in the correct Conda environment.